JonahMerrell/math5610/homework7/homework7_solutions.md

   - [matrix_solve_jacobian_test.py](Task6/matrix_solve_jacobian_test.py)
 - Software Manual entry:
   - [hilbert_matrix_conjugate_gradient_test](../software_manual/hilbert_matrix_conjugate_gradient_test/hilbert_matrix_conjugate_gradient_test.md)

-After performing the jacobian algorithm on a 1000x1000 matrix, it took 9696 iterations and 6943.37 seconds.

 ### Task 7
 For this task, we were asked to do an internet search on the use of iterative methods for the solution of linear systems of equations that do not use preconditioning of the system.